eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 ### 1.3 Background: Existing European trust marks as a reference

-To our knowledge, the European Commission has launched a few business-to-consumer type trust mark programmes related to EU Regulations: the earlier being the EU Trust Mark for Qualified Trust Services (launched as an Implementing Act for eIDAS Regulation) and the newer Ecommerce Europe Trustmark for safe and ethical cross-border ecommerce.
+To our knowledge, the European Commission has launched several business-to-consumer trust mark programmes related to EU Regulations: the earlier being the EU Trust Mark for Qualified Trust Services (launched as an Implementing Act for eIDAS Regulation) and the newer Ecommerce Europe Trustmark for safe and ethical cross-border ecommerce.
 These trust marks are both bound to EU regulation, but are probably facing very different types of end customers and their awareness among EU Member State citizens is probably not actively studied.
 These are included to provide a comparison/starting point for the EUDI Wallet Trust Mark specification.

 #### 1.3.1 EU Trust Mark for Qualified Trust Services